Gianna Simone: Early life

 Simone is originally from Boston, Massachusetts and during her youth, lived in East Boston, Chelsea, Revere, and Wilbraham.
-She was abused as a child and placed in Boston's foster care system at thirteen years old.> Her father, Anthony Baxter, was unable to serve as her caretaker at the time, though Simone has since said that Baxter has been "a very positive influence" in her life and helped her make the decision to focus on acting.
+She was abused as a child and placed in Boston's foster care system at thirteen years old.
+Her father, Anthony Baxter, was unable to serve as her caretaker at the time, though Simone has since said that Baxter has been "a very positive influence" in her life and helped her make the decision to focus on acting.
 Around the time Simone entered the foster care system, she enrolled at a gym, where she met the owner Kathy DeMarco, who became her mentor.
 DeMarco introduced Simone to a small non-denominational Christian church and wanted to adopt the teenager, but died before doing so.

 Simone attended Boston Latin Academy.
 Around age sixteen she began pursuing a modeling career.

 Career

 Simone originally only wanted to focus on modeling, which she pursued despite opposition from agencies, and secured modeling work without agency representation for several years.
 She signed her first modeling contract with Boston's Maggie Inc. in 2009, and appeared in advertisements for the American Dental Association, Carolina Herrera, Elie Saab, Hasbro, New Balance, Reebok, and Vera Wang.
 In 2010, she appeared on the cover of Boston magazine at the age of 20, while living in Boston.

 While pursuing modeling, Simone was encouraged to act by her colleagues.
 She began to focus on acting when she enrolled at Bunker Hill Community College and then joined the Screen Actors Guild shortly after.
 She relocated to Los Angeles at the age of 21.
-She has appeared in the feature films Star Trek Into Darkness (2013), 90 Minutes in Heaven (2015), God's Not Dead 2 (2016), and Mother's Day (2016), and I Can Only Imagine (2018).
+She has appeared in the feature films Star Trek Into Darkness (2013), 90 Minutes in Heaven (2015), God's Not Dead 2 (2016), Mother's Day (2016), and I Can Only Imagine (2018).
 She is slated to appear in the upcoming films Unbroken: Path to Redemption, God Bless the Broke Road, and Run the Race.
 Simone has also appeared in several television series, including Law & Order: Criminal Intent, Chuck, and Hitting the Breaks, which she co-produced with Pure Flix Entertainment through her company GS Productions.
 In 2015, she created the original series "Love Gianna", launched via YouTube channel by REBL HQ, the digital entertainment studio created by Maker Studios and Full Sail University.

 In 2016, Livingly included Simone in their red carpet fashion rankings following the Cannes Film Festival and Teen Choice Awards.
 She was also included in Vogue Germany's "Best Dressed" list from the 2016 Cannes Film Festival.